-The Internal Rate of Return is the discount rate which sets the Net Present Value (NPV) of all future cash flow of an investment to zero.
+The Internal Rate of Return is the discount rate that sets the Net Present Value (NPV) of all future cash flows of an investment to zero.
 If the NPV of an investment is zero it doesn’t mean it’s a good or bad investment, it just means you will earn the IRR (discount rate) as your rate of return.

 What is IRR in Excel?